thnderblock/fit-checker/README.md

 1. npm i
 2. npm run build
 3. npm run dev
+React frontend should now be running at http://localhost:3000

 ## backend
 1. cd backend
 2. pip install -r requirements.txt
 3. cd back to fit-checker and run python3 server.py
-4. alternatively venv can be set up for this project by running python3 -m venv .venv Developed by Nick Tong and Angus Chao
+4. alternatively venv can be set up for this project by running python3 -m venv .venv Flask backend should now be running at http://localhost:5000

+Developed by Nick Tong and Angus Chao